oreitan/mobile-app-development-s20/guides/README.md

 For specific inquiries regarding a given exercise, please use the *Moodle* system to write a post in a dedicated forum for that exercise.

 **Please do not tend to answer other people's questions, to make sure no one is misleading the others.
+I will answer the issues.
-I will answer the issues and close them.
 Make sure to review issues as my answers there will be applied to all of you.**

 ## General Guidelines & Code Review Criteria
 1. Code must be written according to the Coding Standards defined by default `eslint` rules for `JavaScript`, `React` and `React-Native`.